mpandurovic/LoadImpact.about_me/README.md

 * Been coding for 6+ years.
 * Started as a `Java` developer and experiemented with a lot of platforms/stacks/languages (`Java`, `Spring`, `Play`, `Scala`, `Android`, `AngularJS`... just to name a few).
 * More recently: `Python`, `JavaScript`, `Django`, `Node.js`, `React`.
-* For a larger part of my career, I worked as a back-end developer but after discovering `React` and working with it, it re-ignited my interest in front-end (still a newbie in the area, but I give it my best).
+* For the greater part of my career, I worked as a back-end developer but after I discovered `React` , it re-ignited my interest in front-end (still a newbie in the area, but I give it my best).
 Now, I try to stay in touch with both worlds.

 ## Fun facts